message/iata/AS.md

 - obtain a health clearance from Ministry of Health (MOH) 3 days prior to arrival; and
 - present a completed “DOT Travel Declaration Form" upon arrival; and
 - provide itinerary upon arrival.
-7. Until 31 December 2021, nationals of the U.S.A. are allowed to enter with an expired passport if:
+7. Nationals of the U.S.A. are allowed to enter with an expired passport.
- - it was originally valid for 10 years; or
- - it was originally valid for 5 years and the passenger was 15 years of age or younger when the passport was issued.
+ - This does not apply to emergency passports which must be valid on arrival.